Shoulder Arthroscopic Surgery in India: Detailed Guide (2026)

 Frequently Asked Questions (FAQs) for International Patients

-\Is shoulder arthroscopy a major surgery?
-While shoulder arthroscopy is a surgical procedure, it is considered minimally invasive.
+It is considered minimally invasive.
 Compared to traditional open surgery, it involves smaller incisions, generally results in less pain, reduced tissue damage, and a faster recovery period.

-Will my health insurance cover the cost of shoulder arthroscopy in India?
 Standard health insurance policies, particularly those from countries like the USA, typically do not cover medical procedures undertaken abroad.
 It is crucial for patients to contact their specific insurance provider to understand their policy’s terms and coverage for international medical treatments.
 Patients may need to pay for the procedure out-of-pocket or explore supplemental medical tourism insurance options.

-What are the common causes of shoulder pain that lead to arthroscopy?
 Shoulder arthroscopy is commonly performed to treat various conditions causing shoulder pain and dysfunction.
 These include rotator cuff injuries, labral tears (such as SLAP lesions or Bankart lesions), shoulder impingement syndrome, frozen shoulder (adhesive capsulitis), chronic shoulder instability or recurrent dislocations, and certain types of arthritis.

 Ready to Take the Next Step?
 Book Your Consultation Today!